An Overview of the Hyperledger Project

 Under the Hyperledger umbrella are a number of separate projects exploring various aspects of blockchain’s vast potential.
 Four of the most prominent are:

-Hyperledger Fabric which is exploring the implementation of blockchain infrastructure.
+Which is exploring the implementation of blockchain infrastructure.
 Lead by IBM, it aims to develop blockchain-based solutions and applications.

-Hyperledger Burrow is working with Ethereum to develop a permissible smart contract machine.
+Which is working with Ethereum to develop a permissible smart contract machine.
 Smart contracts are currently one of the hottest prospects in the blockchain universe.

-Hyperledger Iroha is a Japanese-lead initiative aiming to facilitate the incorporation of distributed ledger technology into infrastructure projects.
+Which is a Japanese-lead initiative aiming to facilitate the incorporation of distributed ledger technology into infrastructure projects.

-Hyperledger Sawtooth is Intel’s focus project and a modular blockchain suite using a consensus protocol called ‘Proof of Elapsed Time’ (PoET) to improve the scalability and versatility of blockchain-based applications.
+Which is Intel’s focus project and a modular blockchain suite using a consensus protocol called ‘Proof of Elapsed Time’ (PoET) to improve the scalability and versatility of blockchain-based applications.

 These projects represent a massive collaborative effort by established tech companies, finance leaders and blockchain startups to explore the practical applications of blockchain.